aurelienpierreeng/ansel-website/content/contribute/coding-style.md

 ## Values

-### Users should not have to read the manual

-_(Some restrictions apply)_

-Image processing is hard.
-It uses notions of optics and color "science".
-No matter if you shoot digital or analog, _illuminant_, _dynamic range_, _gamut_ and _chroma_ will affect your process, in ways you may not have foreseen, and it might be a good idea to understand what they mean and where they come at play.
-Digital has its own lot of issues, from _color spaces & management_ to _alpha compositing_.
-Not much we can do here, except providing documentation : you need the skills.
-But that is, at least, the core of what we do.

-Managing files and navigating in a graphical interface are things computer users have been doing for decades, using well-known paradigms that converged to pretty unified semantics.
-Users should not have to read a manual to discover why mouse scrolling is blocked, for example, or how to increase the opacity of a mask, or even what all those silly custom-drawn icons mean.

-Users should not have to read the manual because, anyway, they won't.
-Instead, they will annoy developers with questions already answered somewhere on the extensive docs, which are too long to read because they have to explain why too much standard stuff is not handled in a standard way.

-Acknowleging that, bad design loses the time of both users and developers, and it's time to cut the losses, for everybody's sake.

 ### If it ain't broken, don't fix it

 Too much of Darktable "design" has started with "it would be cool if we could ...".
 I'll tell you what's cool : hanging good pictures of yours on your walls ASAP.
 Visual arts are not performing art (like music or theater), so only the result matters.
 Everything that comes before is overhead, and you typically want to keep it minimal.
 That's not to say that the process can't be enjoyed in itself.
 However, to enjoy the process, you need to master your tools and to bend them to __your__ will, otherwise you only fight them and the whole process amounts to frustration.
 Problem is, Darktable "design" puts too much effort into being different for the sake of it.